Missing Out: Millennials and the Markets

 This report offers insight into the decisions Ontario millennials are making when it comes to saving and investing, as well as the attitudes and priorities that are driving these decisions.
 Its findings will help inform the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSC)’s activities, and point to avenues for more targeted research on retail investor behaviour.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSC)’s activities, and point to avenues for more targeted research on retail investor behaviour.

 4 in 5 Millennials are Saving, but only 1 in 2 Millennials are Investing.

 Millennials tend to start saving from a young age, and many are saving frequently.

 We note that this is occurring despite rising housing costs, tuition, and other expenses, as well as increasing job precariousness, topics that were not an area of focus for this research study but have been widely researched elsewhere.3